openlvc/federate-base/src/cpp/ucef-cpp-examples/README.md

 ## Challenge-Response example federate

-In this example, Challenge federate is configured to generate 20 challenges that have random strings and sub-string indexes, and to validate the responses received from Response federate.
+In this example, Challenge federate is configured to generate 20 challenges that have random strings and sub-string indexes, and to validate the responses received from the Response federate.

 The Response federate must reply to the received challenges by computing the correct sub-string.

   ### Setting-up
 - If you haven't, run `mvn clean install` in root cpp directory
 - Follow the below instructions and bring up `Challenge` and `Response` federates respectively
-- Once both of them are waiting at `beforeReadyToPopulate` synch point, press &#x23CE; in each console alternatively until they progress into the execution phase
+- Once both of them are waiting at `beforeReadyToPopulate` synch point, press &#x23CE; in each console alternatively until they progress onto the execution phase

 #### Running Challenge federate
 - Navigate to `ChallengeFederate`